expo/expo/docs/pages/introduction/expo.md

 import { BoxLink } from '~/ui/components/BoxLink';
 import { YesIcon, NoIcon } from '~/ui/components/DocIcons';

 Expo is an npm package that enables a suite of incredible features for React Native apps.
-The `expo` package can be installed in nearly any React Native project.
+The `expo` package can be installed in nearly **any React Native project**.

 ## Features